Chicago Circle Chikas football: 1967

 The 1967 Chicago Circle Chikas football team was an American football team that represented the University of Illinois at Congress Circle (UICC) (now known as the University of Illinois Chicago) as an independent during the 1967 NAIA football season.
 In their fourth season under head coach George Strnad, UICC compiled a 5–3–1 record.

-For the 1967 season, the Chikas played their four home games at four different facilities: Winnemac Park, Gately Stadium, Soldier Field, and Hanson Park.
+For the 1967 season, the Chikas played their four home games at four different facilities: Winnemac Stadium, Gately Stadium, Soldier Field, and Hanson Stadium.
 As UICC did not have an on-campus facility, playing in four stadiums across Chicago was viewed as a means to grow the profile of the fledgling program Their 5–3–1 record for the season marked the first and only winning season for the Chikas as a four-year school.